 We believe that all companies have a duty to consider and understand how their operations can impact the environment.
 The Directors and teams work closely with suppliers and partners to explore opportunities for improvement.
 We have been investing to develop our recycling capabilities, for our inbound and outbound operations, and more generally in our offices, distribution centres and stores.
 We are also working closely with our delivery partners, and in the UK and Europe we have a carbon neutral delivery service.”

-This statement has been published in accordance with the Modern Slavery Act 2015 and sets out the steps that END. (trading name of Ashworth & Parker Ltd.) has taken and continues to take to ensure that modern slavery and human trafficking is not taking place within our business and supply chain.
-This statement is made with reference to our year ending 31 March 2019.
+This statement has been published in accordance with the UK Modern Slavery Act 2015 and sets out the steps that END. (trading name of Ashworth & Parker Ltd.) has taken and continues to take to ensure that modern slavery and human trafficking is not taking place within our business or supply chains.
+This statement relates to the financial year ending 31 March 2021.

 END. is a global omni-channel retailer, offering a unique customer experience online, via our mobile apps and physical stores.
 END. sells to customers around the world and has a large following on social media.